enthusiastamateur/flatcheck/README.md

 This will create Unix & Windows start scrips under `target\universal\stage\bin`.
 You can use this version to test locally.

-To create a zip file with the startup script and the libraries included, call
+To create a zip file with the startup script and the libraries included, call in the sbt shell

 `universal:packageBin`

+## Configuration

+You'll need to configure the sites being monitored in a `flatcheck.ini` file.
+A template is provided in the project as `flatcheck.ini`.

 ## Disclaimer